KJBI

 KJBI (100.1 FM, "100.1 The Eagle") is a radio station licensed to serve Fort Pierre, South Dakota.
 The station is owned by Ingstad Family Media and licensed to James River Broadcasting.
 It airs a classic hits music format with a rock edge.

 All four Pierre DRG Media Group (James River Broadcasting) stations share studios at 214 West Pleasant Drive, in Pierre.

-The station was assigned the KJBI call letters by the Federal Communications Commission on August 2, 2007.